-Common procedures and treatments undertaken by ME visitors include live donor liver transplants, in-vitro fertilization (IVF), heart procedures, stem cell transplantations and cancer treatments.
+Common procedures and treatments undertaken by ME visitors include live donor liver transplants, in-vitro fertilization (IVF), heart procedures, stem cell transplantations, and cancer treatments.

-"Middle East populations are realising the benefits of travelling to Singapore for a wide range of medical procedures, which has resulted in year-on-year double-digit growth in the number of regional healthcare tourists opting for Singapore," said Jason Ong, Area Director for the Middle East and Africa, STB.
+"Middle East populations are realizing the benefits of travelling to Singapore for a wide range of medical procedures, which has resulted in year-on-year double-digit growth in the number of regional healthcare tourists opting for Singapore," said Jason Ong, Area Director for the Middle East and Africa, STB.

-The mortality rate for coronary artery by-pass graft (CABG) at ParkwayHealth was 1.6% (non-risk adjusted including both primary and repeat CABG procedures) in 2008, compared with a mortality rate of 1.9% reported by a world-class hospital in the US.
+The mortality rate for coronary artery bypass graft (CABG) at ParkwayHealth was 1.6% (non-risk adjusted, including both primary and repeat CABG procedures) in 2008, compared with a mortality rate of 1.9% reported by a world-class hospital in the US.

 "Middle East patients can be certain that they will receive the highest quality of treatment and follow-up care in Singapore, which has repeatedly shown to be on par with the best in the world.
-Middle East visitors can be certain that their cultural and religious needs are attended to with Arabic-speaking service personnel, Halal food and even Arabic TV channels, during their hospital stay," Ong added.
+Middle East visitors can be certain that their cultural and religious needs are attended to with Arabic-speaking service personnel, Halal food, and even Arabic TV channels during their hospital stay," Ong added.

 "With a world-class healthcare system combined with a superb eco-system for follow-up care, family members will also have peace of mind when their loved ones undergo treatment in Singapore," Ong concluded.

-"My Abdulhameed is fine and chirpy now but I know the pain and suffering he has gone through," said his mother Madam Sogra.
-"I am very grateful to Dr. Lee for giving us this alternative treatment option and my family owes him and everyone at Mount Elizabeth Hospital for giving him a new lease of life," she added.
+"My Abdulhameed is fine and chirpy now, but I know the pain and suffering he has gone through," said his mother, Madam Sogra.
+"I am very grateful to Dr. Lee for giving us this alternative treatment option, and my family owes him and everyone at Mount Elizabeth Hospital for giving him a new lease of life," she added.